Water Color Paintings by Janet Reasoner

 We are pleased to offer a certified alternative for recycling batteries and small electronics.

 You can now bring in your old batteries and portables devices such as cell phones, tablets, TV remotes, garage door openers and more.
 We can also take cell phone and laptop accessories such as chargers, charging cords, and earbuds.
-Click here for more information on what you can recycle.

 The Stanford Free Library offers free delivery of materials to homebound patrons living in Stanford!
 This free service is available on a short-term or long-term basis for library patrons who are unable to visit the library either temporarily due to illness or accident, or permanently, due to age, disability, or other mobility problems.
 Materials are delivered by library volunteers at a time that works for both the volunteer and the patron.